ajaxlinux1234/node-ffmpeg/README.md

 node-ffmpeg-tools down-rm-watermark
 ```

-The CLI will automatically use the URL from config.json when no URL is provided via command line.
+The CLI will automatically use the URL from config.mjs when no URL is provided via command line.

 Output directory structure: